zsimo/js/examples/RxJsV5/readme.md

     ```

-- ECreates an Observable from an Array or an iterable object [(see)](http://reactivex.io/rxjs/class/es6/Observable.js~Observable.html#static-method-never)
+- Creates an Observable from an Array or an iterable object [(see)](http://reactivex.io/rxjs/class/es6/Observable.js~Observable.html#static-method-never)
     ```js
     var result = Rx.Observable.from([10, 20, 30]);
     result.subscribe(x => console.log(x));